moinshaikh6249/wind-sunset-camp/docs/ADMIN_SETUP.md

 # Admin Setup Instructions

-To gain admin access to the application, you need to set a custom claim on your user account in Firebase.
+To gain admin access to the application, you need to set a custom claim on your user account in Firebase and add your UID to the admins list in the Realtime Database.
 This is a one-time setup.

 There are two primary ways to do this:

-## Method 1: Using the Firebase Admin SDK in a Script
+## Method 1: Using the Firebase Admin SDK in a Script (Recommended)

-This is the most common method.
+This is the most common and complete method.
 You will need Node.js installed on your machine.

 1.  **Create a User Account**: First, make sure you have signed up for a regular user account in the application with the email you want to be admin.